codingMustache/codingMustache/README.md

 ## Joke of the Day

-My dentist is the best, he even has a little plaque!
+Why do mathematicians hate the U.S.?
+Because it's indivisible.

 ## Daily Trivia

-What does the International System of Quantities refer 1024 bytes as?
+Lenovo acquired IBM&#039;s personal computer division, including the ThinkPad line of laptops and tablets, in what year?
- 1. Kelobyte
+ 1. 2005
- 2. Kibibyte
+ 2. 2008
- 3. Kilobyte
+ 3. 2002
- 4. Kylobyte
+ 4. 1999

 <details>
   <summary>Answer</summary>
-  Kibibyte
+  2005
 </details>